codersaradhi/DevTinder_web/README.md

 - create BrowserRouter > Routes > Route=/ Body > RouteChildern
 - Create an outlet in your body Component
 - create a footer
+- create a login page
+- Install axios
+- CORS - Install cors in backend => add cors middleware to with configuration: origin, credentails: true
+- whereever your are making a api call so pass axios => {withcrendentiails:true}
+- install Reduxjs + @reduxjs/toolkit
+- @reduxjs/toolkit=>configurationStore=>provider=>createSlice=>add reducer to store
+- Add redux devtools in chrome
+- login and see if your data is coming properly in the store
+- navbar should update as soon as the user login in
+- refactor our code to add constants file + create a componets folder

 Body
     NavBar